 Other candidates interviewed include former Tennessee coach Mike Munchak, Green Bay quarterback coach Ben McAdoo and Seattle defensive coordinator Dan Quinn.
-[Update: McAdoo was hired to be the New York Giants offensive coordinator.]
 None of the remaining names have generated much buzz and excitement in Cleveland.

 In a separate matter, the Browns have given former defensive coordinator Ray Horton permission to pursue other jobs.
 Normally a coach would have to take a promotion to leave, but the Browns have given permission for Horton to pursue any job.
 That information comes from ESPN Insider Adam Schefter.

 Which of course means the team will have a new defensive coordinator, and most likely a new system, in 2014.
 Again.